 A good examples is the LEED (Leadership in Energy and Environmental Design) certification.
 This is a rating system used to certify buildings as environmentally responsible.
 You'll learn all about LEED during training.

-4. How to Design for Different Types of Buildings
+4. How to Create Eco-friendly Designs for Different Building Types

 Sustainable architectural designers work on many different kinds of buildings.
 You could create plans for homes, retail stores, schools, hospitals, museums, offices, and every kind of structure in between.